-To start, i looked for a material that i thought looked like the best texture for a barrier and look like the reference imagery i got from the internet.
+To start, I looked for a material that I thought looked like the best texture for a barrier and look like the reference imagery I got from the internet.
 Concrete seemed to be the best texture for the barrier which was obvious as most Barriers are concrete.
 I painted on a horizontal stripe on the barrier similar to reference imagery but the images had most of them vertically with multiple stripes.
 I thought that it looked better horizontally in my opinion.
 Using the mirror tool made it quick and simple to paint the strip saving me time.
-I next added on a generator and tried to make the Barrier seem more dirty.
-I did this because I made the barrier in Z brush and added on damage to make the barrier seem like it had seen some action or been in the world for a while.
+I next added on a generator and tried to make the Barrier seem dirtier.
+I did this because I made the barrier in Z-brush and added on damage to make the barrier seem like it had seen some action or been in the world for a while.
 The dirt complimented well with the barrier.
-I lastly, added in a steel rough texture that allowed me to add some damage and bumps to the barrier to give it the affect of damage.
+I lastly, added a steel rough texture that allowed me to add some damage and bumps to the barrier to give it the effect of damage.
 Well more damage.

 I would say that I am pleased with the end product of my barrier and putting it in Marmoset and Unreal 4 will be fun and interesting.
 I’m looking forward to it.
 I’m also still liking this software and can’t wait to upload more models so that I can add in high-quality textures.